incatrex/rule-builder/README.md

 ### Adding New Functions

-Edit `backend/src/main/resources/static/config.json` and add function definitions in the `functions` section.
+Edit `backend/src/main/resources/static/schemas/rule-schema-current.json` and add function definitions in the `definitions.Functions` section with corresponding `x-ui-*` extensions for UI configuration.

 ### Modifying Operators

-Edit `backend/src/main/resources/static/config.json` and modify the `operators` section.
+Edit `backend/src/main/resources/static/schemas/rule-schema-current.json` and modify the operator definitions with their `x-ui-*` extensions.
+The schema serves as the single source of truth for both validation and UI configuration.

 ## Troubleshooting